-Components which actually participate in the forming a desired shape stamped part.
+Components which actually participate in forming the desired shape stamped part.
 Like Punch & Die.

 Guiding or Locating Components

-Guiding Components maintain accurate alignment of upper shoe with the lower shoe during the operation.
-Guide post sets and dowel pins are the the example of guiding components.
+Guiding Components maintain accurate alignment of the upper shoe with the lower shoe during the operation.
+Guidepost sets and dowel pins are examples of guiding components.

-components which remove or strip blanks and scrap from the punch or die when operation is over.
-Like Stripper, push off pins, Ejectors, Knock outs.
+components that remove or strip blanks and scrap from the punch or die when the operation is over.
+Like Stripper, push off pins, Ejectors, Knockouts.

 Feeding Components feed the blank or metal sheet to the stamping station.
-These components helps to increase the rate of production.
+These components help to increase the rate of production.

-While designing press tool and selecting the press for a given job, following factors must be considered :
+While designing a press tool and selecting the press for a given job, the following factors must be considered :